-Here are four ways to help reduce your risk of ACH credit fraud.
+Here are four ways to reduce your ACH credit fraud risk.

 1. Handle with Care

 Thwarting ACH credit fraud is all about handling supplier banking data securely, which accounts payable must have on hand to transmit their payment file to the bank.
 This data is often stored in the ERP system, or sometimes on an Excel spreadsheet, where AP staff has been recorded during supplier onboarding.
 Sometimes it's stored when a supplier updates their information.
 Fraudulent change requests are one of the most frequent avenues of attack.